yastn/yastn/docs/source/theory/tensor/basics.rst

 .. note::
         YASTN defines a vector space and its abelian symmetry structure through :class:`yastn.Leg`

 In some contexts, it is often useful to distinguish underlying spaces as co- or contra-variant with respect to transformations acting on these spaces.
-Often such a distinction is encoded through position of the indices - subscript or superscript.
+Often such a distinction is encoded through the position of the indices: subscript or superscript.

-In quantum mechanics, it is useful to distinguish between :math:`\langle bra |` and :math:`|ket \rangle` spaces, due to different action of symmetry transformations on these spaces
+In quantum mechanics, it is useful to distinguish between :math:`\langle bra |` and :math:`|ket \rangle` spaces, due to different actions of symmetry transformations on these spaces

 .. math::